List of Marvel Cinematic Universe teams and organizations: Howling Commandos

 The Howling Commandos as depicted in the film Captain America: The First Avenger.

 The Howling Commandos are an elite combat unit that had been led by Captain America (portrayed by Chris Evans) during World War II.
 At the end of the war and after Captain America's apparent demise, their unit continued to be active and was led by Dum Dum Dugan (portrayed by Neal McDonough).
 They are first introduced in Captain America: The First Avenger.
 They were made up of men freed from a Hydra prisoner camp by Rogers.
 Their number also included Bucky Barnes, Gabe Jones, James Montgomery Falsworth, Jim Morita, and Jacques Dernier (portrayed by Sebastian Stan, Derek Luke, JJ Feild, Kenneth Choi, and Bruno Ricci respectively).
 Dugan and Morita appear in a flashback in the live-action television series Agents of S.H.I.E.L.D. episode "Shadows", with McDonough and Choi reprising their respective roles.
 They assist Peggy Carter (Hayley Atwell) in capturing Hydra agents following the events of The First Avenger.

 The Howling Commandos appear in the live-action television series Agent Carter episode "The Iron Ceiling", consisting of Dugan (reprised by McDonough) and new members Happy Sam Sawyer (Leonard Roberts), Junior Juniper (James Austin Kerr), and Pinky Pinkerton (Richard Short).
 While the team assists Carter on a mission to Russia, Juniper reveals he was the one who came up with the name "Howling Commandos" before he is later killed in action.
 In the 2014 film Captain America: The Winter Soldier, the team is specifically identified as the Howling Commandos as part of a Smithsonian exhibit.
 In Agents of S.H.I.E.L.D., the team uses old Howling Commandos' equipment provided by Agent Antoine Triplett who is the grandson of one of the Howling Commandos.

-Alternate timeline versions of the Howling Commandos appear in the Disney+ animated series What If...? episode "What If...
-Captain Carter Were the First Avenger?".

-As of 2025, the group has appeared in four projects: the film Captain America: The First Avenger (2011); the Marvel Television series Agents of S.H.I.E.L.D.
+As of 2026, the group has appeared in four projects: the film Captain America: The First Avenger (2011); the Marvel Television series Agents of S.H.I.E.L.D.
 (2013–2020) and Agent Carter (2015–2016); and the Disney+ animated series What If...?.

 Midnight Angels

 The Midnight Angels are a pair of Wakandan warriors consisting of Okoye and Aneka, both equipped with advanced armor built by Shuri.

-As of 2025, the group has appeared in one project: the film Black Panther: Wakanda Forever.
+As of 2026, the group has appeared in one project: the film Black Panther: Wakanda Forever.